PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 one index build, and compares the complete final ModelIR with the former ten-call sequence.

+The final static SQUEEZE-axis guard is owned by `passes/squeeze_shape_sanitization.py`.
+The lowerer retains only the historical private wrapper and its one terminal production call.
+The owner normalizes negative, duplicate, and out-of-range axes, repairs a non-constant static input dimension only when a constant payload does not disprove singleton extent, and reconciles the SQUEEZE output shape and signature through the shared static shape inference helpers.
+It intentionally performs one operator-list traversal instead of constructing a fresh graph index for its single terminal call; it does not query producers or consumers and does not change topology.
+Dedicated tests preserve wrapper equivalence, constant-payload authority, metadata repair, counters, idempotence, and the no-import-cycle boundary.

 Rank-four channelwise broadcast-constant repair now builds one `ModelIRGraphIndex` instead of independently scanning the graph for producers, consumers, and binary candidates.
 Exact ADD/SUB/MUL/DIV/MAXIMUM/MINIMUM/POW